 For anyone transitioning away from push button electric coffee makers, the French Press is typically the first coffee brewer they try.
 With the French Press, you have more control over different brewing variables than you would when using a push button brewer.
 Which means you can brew your coffee just the way you like it.
 Very easy to use the French Press will make a better cup of coffee than many brewers that cost several times as much.

 For less than $50 you can get yourself this 8-cup copper French Press from Bodum.
 With an elegant copper casing and durable glass carafe, you can churn out some great tasting coffee.
 If you want a few more options, make sure to check out this showcase of the best French Press pots.
 Want to know how to make coffee using a French Press, here is a step-by-step brew guide.

 Another popular way to brew great tasting coffee that’s a favorite with coffee geeks the world over is the Chemex.
 The Chemex is a manual pour-over style of brewing coffee that was originally invented in 1941 by Peter Schlumbohm and is still being manufactured to this day out of Chicopee, Massachusetts.

 If you are looking for an American made coffee makers, the Chemex is a great option and will leave you with some change out of a $50 bill.
 Want to know more about the Chemex?
-Make sure to read this Chemex pour over guide.
+Make sure to read this Chemex guide.